01 of 05

 1813 - Construction

 1821 - Mexican independence

 The mission's address is 10818 San Diego Mission Road, San Diego, CA.Continue to 2 of 5 below.

 02 of 05

 History of Mission San Diego: 1769 to 1773

-In March, 1769, a party of 219 men called the Sacred Expedition, led by Father Junipero Serra and Don Gaspar de Portola, left Baja California, Mexico, to establish the first Spanish church in California.
-Two groups traveled, one by land and one by sea, meeting in July, 1769, on a hillside above a wide bay.
-It was a difficult journey; almost half the men died, more were ill, and one ship was lost.
+In March 1769, a party of 219 men called the Sacred Expedition, led by Father Junipero Serra and Don Gaspar de Portola, left Baja California, Mexico, to establish the first Spanish church in California.
+Two groups traveled, one by land and one by sea, meeting in July 1769, on a hillside above a wide bay.
+It was an arduous journey; almost half the men died, more were ill, and one ship was lost.

 San Diego Mission History 1769 through 1774

 The location seemed perfect, with plenty of water, pasture land for the cattle, and trees to provide wood for... cooking and building.
 The soldiers had a good view of the bay and could see arrivals in plenty of time.
-However, the San Diego Mission did not have an easy start.
+However, the San Diego Mission did not have a smooth start.